History of the Central Intelligence Agency: Failures in intelligence analysis

-A major criticism is failure to forestall the September 11 attacks.
+A major criticism is the failure to forestall the September 11 attacks.
 The 9/11 Commission Report identifies failures in the IC as a whole.
 One problem, for example, was the FBI failing to "connect the dots" by sharing information among its decentralized field offices.

-The report concluded that former DCI George Tenet failed to adequately prepare the agency to deal with the danger posed by al-Qaeda prior to the attacks of September 11, 2001.
+The report concluded that former DCI George Tenet failed to adequately prepare the agency to deal with the danger posed by Al-Qaeda prior to the attacks of September 11, 2001.
 The report was finished in June 2005 and was partially released to the public in an agreement with Congress, over the objections of current DCI General Michael Hayden.
 Hayden said its publication would "consume time and attention revisiting ground that is already well plowed."
 Tenet disagreed with the report's conclusions, citing his planning efforts vis-à-vis al-Qaeda, particularly from 1999.

 Abuses of CIA authority, 1970s–1990s

-Conditions worsened in the mid-1970s, around the time of Watergate.
+Conditions worsened in the mid 1970s, around the time of Watergate.
 A dominant feature of political life during that period were the attempts of Congress to assert oversight of the U.S. presidency and the executive branch of the U.S. government.
 Revelations about past CIA activities, such as assassinations and attempted assassinations of foreign leaders (most notably Fidel Castro and Rafael Trujillo) and illegal domestic spying on U.S. citizens, provided the opportunities to increase Congressional oversight of U.S. intelligence operations.